katsel/informatica-2016-arduino/README.md

 Our web server is working!

-## Eighth example: Website with two buttons
+## Eighth example: Website with two buttons light switch

 * We now want a website with two buttons: `Lights on` / `Lights off`.
   * Make a HTML form with `method="GET"`.